-Students of the University of the Commonwealth Caribbean (UCC) protested at the gates of the Worthington Avenue-based institution this morning over a hike in tuition fees, claiming that costs have risen by as much as 50 per cent.
+Students of the University of the Commonwealth Caribbean (UCC) protested at the gates of the Worthington Avenue-based institution on Wednesday morning over a hike in tuition fees, claiming that costs have risen by as much as 50 per cent.

 Some students said they were first informed of the increase when they went online to register for the next semester.

-Princess Small, one of the most vocal students, who has been rallying support, told The Gleaner that the administrators had confirmed the increase in an email but said they were still in discussions.
+Princess Small, a vocal student who has been rallying support, told The Gleaner that the administrators had confirmed the increase in an email, but said they were still in discussions.

-Small said days after that correspondence was issued, a document was sent to the students outlining an increase of 23 per cent for the next semester and 55 per cent for next year summer.
+Small said that days after that correspondence was issued, a document was sent to the students outlining an increase of 23 per cent for the next semester and 55 per cent for the summer of 2023.

 A pressure group led by Small, and including Jodian Peters, Marianne Elsa, Brandon McDonald, and Jessica Campbell, lobbied for a meeting with Professor Dennis Gayle, president of UCC, and Kevron Salmon, who heads the students’ council.

 “The conclusion was sour.
 The voice of the students, they didn’t want to hear anything.
 They concluded that their meeting was not a negotiation.
 It was actually a meeting to tell us why they increased,” Small said.

 A group of students have also complained of being blocked from UCC’s Instagram account because of a flood of negative comments about the tuition increase.